Joseph Campbell was once asked what spiritual practice he followed. He answered, “I underline books.”

 Here are a few (as in, 80 or so) of my favorites.

 (Sidebar: I am an “Amazon Affiliate.”
 Which means that if you click on a link here and buy the book through Amazon, 6% of the price of the book comes to moi.
-I then take 100% of that 6% and send it on to the Half the Sky Movement.
+I then send that 6% on to the Half the Sky Movement.
 That’s cool!)

 Business + Organizational Culture: